Finnish Anti-Fascist Committee: Alleged connections to former KGB affiliates

 SAFKA's alleged ties with former KGB affiliates have been discussed in the press.
 In particular, Abdullah Tammi (born Risto Tammi), a self-identified former KGB informant, participated in one of their demonstrations.
 Johan Bäckman's book The Bronze Soldier, which brought the committee to limelight, was published by Estonian publishing house Tarbeinfo; Tarbeinfo's primary owner is Vladimir Illyashevich, a former First Department KGB operative.

 Members in politics

-Three members of Safka unsuccessfully run in the 2009 European Parliament election.
+Three members of Safka unsuccessfully ran in the 2009 European Parliament election.
 Johan Bäckman got 554 votes (146th of 233) and Leena Hietanen got 247 votes (156th of 233) on the Workers Party of Finland list.
 Tommi Lievemaa got 204 votes (181st of 233) on the Communist Party of Finland list.

 In March 2011, Safka announced it has four candidates for the 2011 Finnish parliamentary election on the Workers Party of Finland list.
 Candidates were theater and film director Jussi Parviainen, Johan Bäckman, priest Juha Molari and Anton Salonen's mother Rimma Salonen.
 Parviainen got 457 votes, but other members got only few dozens votes.